-Mumford Restoration specializes in keeping your treasured memories alive through conservation of your antiques and furniture.
-But what do we mean when we use the term conservation?
+Mumford Restoration specializes in keeping your treasured memories alive through the preservation of your antiques, heirlooms, and furniture.
+But what do we mean when we use the term preservation?
+Allow us to explain.

-Conservation as defined by Webster’s dictionary, “is the act of preserving, guarding or protecting; preservation from loss, decay, injury or violation.
-The official care and protection of natural resources….”
-In other words when you have a Louis XV piece, don’t refinish it, perhaps don’t even restore it (unless of course it has been neglected for 100 years).
-Focus on conserving, protecting, cleaning, minor repairs as you would a fine art piece that is meant to last for centuries.
+Preservation, as defined by Merriam-Webster is, “the activity or process of keeping something valued alive, intact, or free from damage or decay.”
+In other words when you have a Louis XV piece, you don’t refinish it, perhaps don’t even restore it.
+Focus on preserving, protecting, cleaning, and minor repairs, as you would a fine art piece that is meant to last for centuries.

 Preserve and increase value for centuries.

-Conservation will preserve and increase the value of any piece when properly investigated and administered.
+Preservation will conserve and increase the value of any piece when properly investigated and administered.

 Preservation in some cases can render a piece unusable due to the sensitivity of the veneer or the finish.

 If you have questions about preserving your furniture or family heirlooms, connect with one of our Restoration Consultants today!

 Request an EstimateGive Us a CallChat With Us